 Belotte Colpotomizer™

 ~450,000 hysterectomies annually (55–60% laparoscopic/robotic).
 Quantifiable OR time savings per procedure create a hospital VAC economic argument without requiring a new CPT code — reimbursement absorbed within existing hysterectomy procedure fees.
-Strong strategic fit with established medtech platforms serving the gynecologic surgery market.
+Strategic acquirer pool: Medtronic, Olympus, Stryker, CooperSurgical.

 POP-Q AutoSense™